aerospike/aerospike-vector/prism-image-search/tests/README.md

 pip install -r requirements.txt
 ```

+The tests use selenium with the chrome web driver so make sure that is installed on your system.

 > [!IMPORTANT]
 > Run the example app with the IMAGE_DIR environment variable pointing to your test image data.
 The CI tests use ../container-volumes/prism/images/static/data as it contains one image already.